Global Typhoid Genomics Consortium

 We use Typhi Pathogenwatch as the central analysis platform and database to generate inferred genotypes and AMR determinants from raw genomes, and to maintain a publicly available, continually updated interactive global phylogeny (described in this paper).

-We are developing the TyphiNET genomic surveillance dashboard to provide interactive global and national reports on AMR, and to indicate the underlying genetic drivers based on the Pathogenwatch database.
+We developed the TyphiNET genomic surveillance dashboard to provide interactive global and national reports on AMR, and to indicate the underlying genetic drivers based on the Pathogenwatch database.
+See this preprint.

 We have established a standardised metadata template to facilitate harmonization of source information across aggregated Typhi data.